Gokul123Nath/KNN_Clustering/README.md

-A simple K means clustering.
+A simple K means clustering where we uase mall customers data.
+Using elbow method to find the optimum number.